-Students will be respectful and courteous toward the Director, Lead Teachers, and Senior/Junior Counselors;
+Students will be respectful and courteous toward the Extended Day Program staff, students, parents/guardians, and greater school community:

-- a. will be polite in speech and actins

-- b. will not argue or talk back to staff

-- c. will cooperate with instructions given by staff members
+- a.
+Will be polite in speech and actions, which includes volume control - b.
+Will not argue or talk back to staff - c.
+Will cooperate with instructions given by staff members

-Students will respect time necessary for homework;
+Students will respect the time necessary for homework:

-- a. will work silently alone - b. will use respectful voice when working cooperatively with others
+- a.
+Will work silently alone - b.
+Will use respectful voice when working cooperatively with others - c.
+Students who are not working on homework will choose a different quiet task, like drawing, and should not interrupt others

-Students will refrain from harassment of any kind;
+Students will refrain from harassment of any kind, for example:

-- a. will refrain from teasing, putdowns and name calling - b. will refrain from physical intimidation or assault - c. will refrain from social isolation - d. will refrain from oral or written threats.
+- a.
+Will refrain from teasing, insults, roasts, and name calling - b.
+Will refrain from physical and/or verbal intimidation, assault, and/or battery - c.
+Will refrain from social isolation, and seek to include other students in tasks, games, etc. - d.
+Will refrain from spoken or written threats.

-Students violating these components will:
+Students violating these components will (at the Extended Day Program Director's discretion):